WHAT ARE EARLY SUPPORTS & SERVICES?

 Is there a difference between Early Supports and Services and ‘Early Intervention’?

-Click here to watch Suzanne Iverson, Director of Early Supports and Services at Community Partners, as she answers these questions and discusses the basics of Early Supports and Services for children birth to three years old and their families in several informative video interviews.
+Click here to watch Suzanne Iverson, DS COO at Community Partners, as she answers these questions and discusses the basics of Early Supports and Services for children birth to three years old and their families in several informative video interviews.

 Click here to watch ‘LEARN THE SIGNS.
 ACT EARLY.
 RESOURCES FOR PARENTS’ video from the Centers for Disease Control and Prevention (CDC).
 “In this video, parents of young children share their personal experiences of using CDC’s “Learn the Signs.
 Act Early.” tools and resources to learn about child development, recognize the milestones their child should be reaching, and guide them about what to do if they ever become concerned.”

 Early Supports & Services, or ‘Early Intervention’ provides developmental supports and services to eligible children birth to age three years, who have special developmental needs.
 Participation in this program can help improve your child’s ability to develop and learn, and can help you and your family learn ways to support and promote your child’s development, within your family activities and community life.